-Product development expenses mainly consist of salary and benefits expenses, depreciation and amortization expenses, content and license expenses, facilities expenses, and technical service fees.
+Product development expenses mainly consist of salary and benefits expenses, depreciation and amortization expenses, technical service fees, content and license expenses, and facilities expenses.
 These expense are incurred for the enhancement and maintenance of our Internet platforms as well as for our products and services, including the development costs of online games prior to the establishment of technological feasibility and maintenance costs after the online games are available for marketing.